9623D-Double-Vision/DoubleVisionNB/README.md

 ### **Noly Dismuke**

-18 years old - 12th grade - **Main Notebook loggist**- Noly has 3
+18 years old - 12th grade - **Main Notebook Loggist**- Noly has 3 years of experience in VEX Robotics

-All 3 of our members contribute to the drive team during competition.
+3 of our members contribute to the drive team during competition.
 Elliott does not attend West Ashley High School, however he takes part in the robotics program.

 ## Game Explanation